SysKitTeam/docs-point/docs/get-to-know-syskit-point/navigate-through-syskit-point.md

 * **Report** – create security and audit activities across your workspaces.
 * **Tasks** - resolve current tasks and keep your environment secure and organized
 * **Govern** - stay up to date with governance in your environment
-* **Settings** - set up & configure your Syskit Point preferences; this is available and visible only to Syskit Point Administrators

 To view a specific section, click the appropriate tile or button.